kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Version it deliberately.

-## A Module Becomes an Organizational Platform Primitive
+## A Module Becomes an Organizational Platform Primitive { #module-becomes-organizational }

 The first service can integrate library X locally.